narengan/cis/cli/cis-cli-template.md

 ## Template

 The CIS CLI documentation is shown in modified `man` page format.
 You can use the `man` page format, shown below, as your example if you need to create additional CLI documentation.
-Or you can use any of the existing CLI command documentation as an example.
+Or you can use any of the other existing CLI command documentation as an example.

 ```
 man(1)                                                                  man(1)